Arima Onsen Travel Guide: Top Things to Do & See

 Haibukiya Nishida Brush Shop’s Opening Hours and Access Information

-- It is open from 10 am to 4 pm daily except for Wednesdays and Thursdays.
+• It is open from 10 am to 4 pm daily except on Wednesdays and Thursdays.

 Zuihōji Park (瑞宝寺公園)

-The Zuihōji Park we see today was where Zuihōji Temple was for 200 years until 1873, when an order from the Meiji Government destroyed it.
+The Zuihōji Park we see today was the site of Zuihōji Temple for 200 years until 1873, when an order from the Meiji Government destroyed it.

 Momiji Chaya (もみじ茶屋)

-As one of Hyōgo Prefecture‘s famous fall foliage spots, Zuihōji Park is normally packed with tourists in November.
-Temporary rules are applied during the month to limit the amount of traffic.
+As one of Hyōgo Prefecture’s famous fall foliage spots, Zuihōji Park is normally packed with tourists in November.
+Temporary rules are applied during the month to limit traffic.

-To take care of all the people who visit the park, Momiji Chaya or Maple Tea House is open on from early to late November each year from 11 am to 4 pm.
-The tea house is just behind the Zuihōji Temple’s gate (the only architecture that was spared from the demolishment).
+To accommodate all visitors to the park, Momiji Chaya, or Maple Tea House, is open from early to late November each year, from 11 am to 4 pm.
+The tea house is just behind the Zuihōji Temple’s gate (the only building spared from demolition).

 On top of the normal desserts and drinks menu, there is also a light meal menu to fill you up (but the broth wouldn’t be vegetarian)!